 Vision changes are a normal part of the aging process.
-As you get older, your near vision will weaken due to physiological changes taking place within the eye.
-This is called presbyopia.
-Regular eye exams ensure that your eyewear prescription is up-to-date, providing you with the best possible visual experience.
+As you age, your near vision will weaken due to physiological changes taking place within the eye.
+This is called presbyopia, or age-related farsightedness, and it happens as part of the natural aging process — even to those who’ve never worn glasses before.